 - Scrub with a solvent, such as mineral spirits, to break the wax barrier.
 Follow with several applications of Acetone applied with gray scotch bright pads to scrub the surface.

-NEVER guarantee a finish applied over wax.
+If you are finishing as a professional, NEVER guarantee a finish applied over wax.
 Here is a suggestion for your contracts:

 We cannot warrant finishes over an existing piece of furniture.
 If products containing silicone (such as dusting sprays), oil soaps or waxes have been previously used on the piece, they may contaminate a new finish and prevent adhesion.
 In these situations, it is best to strip and sand the entire piece.
 Occasionally, a previous wax finish or silicone may be impossible to completely remove.

 ________ (Initials) I acknowledge that this piece has never been waxed/polished with a silicone-based dusting spray or cleaned with oil soaps.